-Introduction to Pre:
+Pre: Introduction to

-Marketing or Social
+Marketing or Social Media Marketing

-Media None

-in marketing are expected to grow 41% in the next 10 years.
-Students will learn marketing skills in sales, advertising, market research, and much more through working in the school store, projectbased learning, and fund field trips and guest speakers.
+Advanced Marketing prepares students for high demand jobs.
+According to Monster.com, careers in marketing are expected to grow 41% in the next 10 years.
+Students will learn marketing skills in sales, advertising, market research, and much more through working in the school store, project-based learning, and fund field trips and guest speakers.
 A major component of the class will be comprised around students in this class running an event and marketing it.